hubsterio/docs/docs/api/portal/0_tenant.rst

      - Unique tenant name for Hub.
    * - expiration
      - No
-     - Expiration time for issued token (you can set your own expiration time if needed).
+     - | Expiration date when this token will no longer be valid.
+If no expiration date
+       | was provide, then this token lives forever.

 **Example Request Body**

 .. code-block:: JSON

     {
-      "name": "my_secret_4",
+      "name": "my secret 3",
-      "expiration": "2018-08-30"
+      "expiration": "2030-01-31T00:00:00"
     }